patooworld/vsixvhax/Diagnostics.md

 ![](images/diagnostics/invalid.png)

-Like errors during tasks, Diagnostics are also shown in the Problems view:
+Like errors from tasks, Diagnostics are also shown in the Problems view:

 ![](images/diagnostics/problems.png)